norbertFeron/fullstackTestSKU/README.md

 ## Task - Fetch Products from Shopify:
 Build a simple single page app that:
-- Fitches proucts from Shopify (Using Shopify api) - You can use REST APIs or GraphQL.
+- Fitches products from Shopify (Using Shopify api) - You can use REST APIs or GraphQL.
 - Saves the products (And all product fiels) in a postgresql DB.
 - Shows the products index page.
 (Design is given below, display fields based on your understanding of the design).